-It’s been a point of contention on this blog, and on the Words With Nerds podcast as to how “convoluted” Luke’s plan to save Han from Jabba was.
-I won’t recall all of the steps because if you haven’t watched Return of the Jedi, please go watch the movie and then come back.
+It’s been a point of contention on this blog as to how “convoluted” Luke’s plan to save Han from Jabba was.
+I won’t go step-by-step because, if you haven’t watched Return of the Jedi, please go watch the movie and then come back.

 Of course, that action isn’t necessarily Jedi–like.
 And that plays into my new thinking on this matter, because I think we need to start drawing the distinction between Luke’s intended plan and his crisis plan management.

 A lot of people forget that Jedi cannot see into the future with any reliability.
 To presume that Luke knew for certain that his plan would end with the sail barge fight is fooling ourselves.